80auline/airflow-discovery/answers/README.md

 Logs can be formatted to include additional information like timestamps, thread names, and custom details.
 Logs can be directed to different destinations based on their severity or purpose.

-:pencil2: x-using logging add - error
+:white_check_mark: x-using logging add - error

-:pencil2: x-How do you combine string and a value in the logging.
+:white_check_mark: x-How do you combine string and a value in the logging?
 ```
     logging.info(f"{string_to_log} Goodbye!")
 ```
+f-string info and example: [here](https://builtin.com/data-science/python-f-string)

-:pencil2: x-Why do you need to break code into task in Airflow?
+:white_check_mark: x-Why do you need to break code into task in Airflow?

 **Improved Modularity and Maintainability:**
 - Smaller, focused tasks: Breaking down a large workflow into smaller, well-defined tasks makes your DAG easier to understand, maintain, and modify.
 You can focus on changing specific tasks without affecting the entire workflow.